clbustos/Rserve-Ruby-client/README.txt

   * Follows closely the Java API, so any change on the server API could be adopted without much problem
   * Fast
   * Easy management of differences between R and Ruby, or "You can have your cake and eat it, too!"
-    *  From R side: The evaluation of expression retrieves REXP object, with a lot of information from original variables on R. You can construct your REXP objects and assign they to variables on R fast using binary TCP/IP port or send complex expression without lost of time using <tt>void_eval</tt>
+    *  From R side: The evaluation of expression retrieves REXP object, with a lot of information from original variables on R. You can construct your REXP objects and <tt>assign</tt> them to variables on R fast using binary TCP/IP port or send complex expression without lost of time using <tt>void_eval</tt>
     * Between R and Ruby: Every REXP object implements methods to convert to specific Ruby type: as_integers, as_doubles, as_strings
-    * From Ruby side: Every REXP objects has a <tt>to_ruby</tt> method, which automagicly converts every R type on equivalen Ruby type.
+    * From Ruby side: Every REXP objects has a <tt>to_ruby</tt> method, which automagicly converts every R type on equivalent Ruby type.
 So, a vector of size 1 is converted to an integer or double, a vector of size>1 returns an array, a named list returns a hash and so on.
 If you need to create a complex expression, you could always use method <tt>eval</tt> without problem
 Cons:
   * Requires Rserve